 Duration: Three Days

-Abstract: C++23 is the latest C++ release, which major C++ compilers start to support now more and more.
-Therefore, it is time to look at the contents of C++23 (to both new features and relevant extensions/modifications).Deleted:This three-day training introduces and discusses all major language and library features of C++23 that are available in at least one major compiler (GCC, Clang, Visual C++) .
-The goal is to get a first impression of how to use C++23 in practice and benefit from the purpose and design of the new C++23 features in your day-to-day work.
+Abstract: C++23 is now fully available by major C++ compilers so that more and more projects and companies are using it.
+Therefore, it is time to look at the contents of C++23 (new features and significant extensions in both the language and the standard library).This three-days training introduces and discusses all major language and library features of C++23.
+The goal is to be ready to use them in practice and benefit from their purpose and design in your day-to-day work.

-As usual for his trainings and books, Nico Josuttis will focus on both the design and the practical usability of the new features for ordinary application programmers knowing Modern C++. so that attendees understand why we have them and how to use them right.
-As a long-term trainer and educator, Nico will concentrate on the essence for best usability.
-As Nico being an active member of the C++ Standards Committee, the training will be spiced with inside stories.Deleted:Tags: C++23, println(), std::generator, std::expected, stacktrace, views, recursive lambdas, deducing this, if consteval, monadic operations
+As usual for his trainings and books, Nicolai Josuttis will focus on both the design and the practical usability of the new features.
+Attendees will understand why we have them and how to use them right.
+As a long-term active member of the C++ Standard Commitee and well-known educator, the quality of this training will give you the best revenue for understanding, use, and avoiding the traps of C++23.